 To be completed by parent / guardian prior to medicine being given at School.

 NB: Medicines can only be accepted in original container as dispensed by the pharmacy.

 This form is only valid for the academic year in which it is signed.
 A new form must be completed each academic year.

+NAME: CLASS:

+REASON FOR MEDICATION (e.g. ear infection) :

+REASON FOR MEDICATION (e.g. edi ililection).

+NAME OF MEDICATION / TYPE OF MEDICATION (e.g. Amoxicillin, ant ibiotics

+THAME OF MEDICATION , THE OF MEDICATION (C.g.
+AMONGIIIII), WHI ibionesy

+DOSAGE AND METHOD OF ADMINISTRATION (e.g. 5mls by mouth)

+DOSAGE AND METHOD OF ADMINISTRATION (C.g.
+SITIS by Moulin)

+WHEN TO BE ADMINISTERED (e.g. Specific time or pre / post specific activity)

+c

+HOW LONG TO BE ADMINISTERED (e.g. Date when medicine will be finished)

+EVDIDY DATE

+EXPIRY DATE

-NAME: CLASS: REASON FOR MEDICATION (e.g. ear infection): REASON FOR MEDICATION (e.g. edi Intection).
-NAME OF MEDICATION / TYPE OF MEDICATION (e.g. Amoxicillin, anti biotics) DOSAGE AND METHOD OF ADMINISTRATION (e.g. 5mls by mouth) WHEN TO BE ADMINISTERED (e.g. Specific time or pre / post specific activity) HOW LONG TO BE ADMINISTERED (e.g. Date when medicine will be finished) EXPIRY DATE ARE THERE ANY SIDE EFFECTS THAT THE SCHOOL NEED TO KNOW ABC OUT?
-Yes / No If yes, please specify:
+ARE THERE ANY SIDE EFFECTS THAT THE SCHOOL NEED TO KNOW ABC OUT?
+Yes / No

+If yes, please specify:

+, es, pie ase speen, .